 If you have a concern about how we have processed your request or your personal data, you should contact us in the first instance via the contact details listed above.

 If you feel we have not resolved your concern, you have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
 If you live in a country or territory located in the European Union (EU) or European Economic Area (EEA), you may also get in touch with your local Data Protection Regulator.
+If you live in a country outside the EU, you may have the right to lodge a complaint with your local privacy or data protection regulator.

 Pursuant to Article 27 of the General Data Protection Regulation (GDPR), Bumble has appointed Borlux Ltd as its GDPR representative in the EU.
 If you usually reside in an EU Member State you can contact Borlux Ltd regarding matters pertaining to the GDPR by: